| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 in front of me was running the bottom so I'd have to wait for him to slip up, or try the

+outside.
 I tried going in above him and the push just took me to the top

 where I lost ground by the time I got it turned.
 I tried the cushion but there was too